kxgolder/Shazamboni/README.md

 This repository includes the code for the Shaz App and the motor/sensor controls.
 It also features the past attempts we have made in updating and reconfiguring our code to work with our final product.
 LIST HERE THE CODE WE CURRENTLY USE.

+**CAD Files:** Include pngs and CAD files of the Shazamboni itself.

+**Images File:** Include PDFs and images of the Shazamboni and Shaz App that we need to report.

 **Other Readme files:** Hardware and Software reports are filed under README_HARDWARE.md and README_SOFTWARE.md list more complete information about all the aspects of our project

 **Previous Reports:** These include our User’s Manual, Test Plans, and Test Reports.